vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere.md

 **Note**: You can also download supported older versions of Kubernetes from [VMware Customer Connect](https://customerconnect.vmware.com/en/downloads/details?downloadGroup=TKG-160&productId=988&rPId=93384) and import them to deploy workload clusters on the intended Kubernetes versions.

+**Note**: Tanzu Kubernetes Grid nodes will unable to resolve hostnames with the ".local" domain suffix.
+For more information, see [KB article](https://kb.vmware.com/s/article/83623).

 #### Resource Pools and VM Folders

 The sample entries of the resource pools and folders that need to be created are as follows.